-- a. will turn 5 years of age between August 1 and October 15; - b. are deemed by parents or guardians as being intellectually advanced and likely to benefit from advanced grade placement; and - c. are selected on the basis of testing by professionals trained and certified to administer the assessments that will produce evidence of strength in: - 1.
-Cognitive ability such as the Wechsler Pre Primary Scale of Intelligence III, or the Stanford-Binet V; - 2. a test of emotional/social development such as the Behavior Assessment System for Children, Second Edition (BASC-2); - 3.
-A test of pre-academic skills such as the KDG Readiness Test, Kaufman Test of Educational Achievement or DIAL- Developmental Indicators for the Assessment of Learning.
+- a. will turn 5 years of age between August 1 and October 15; - b. are deemed by parents or guardians as being intellectually advanced and likely to benefit from advanced grade placement; and - c. are selected based on testing by professionals trained and certified to administer assessments that will produce evidence of: - 1.
+Cognitive ability - 2.
+Emotional/social development - 3.
+Pre-academic skills